Symbol Invariant of Partition and the Construction: Construction of symbol

 It is easy to check that the contribution to symbol of the first two rows as initial condition are consistent with this table.
-Note that this table is exact with the table in the $B_n$ case.
+Note that this table is the same with the table in the $B_n$ case.